MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 08/01-MiniLab_Run Azure Container Instances.md

 aci-demo.eastus.azurecontainer.io Succeeded
 ```

-If your container is in the **Creating** state, wait a few moments and run the command again until you see the **Succeeded** state.
+If your container is in the **Creating** state, wait a few moments and run the command again until the **Succeeded** state is displayed.

-7. From a browser, navigate to your container's FQDN to see it running.
-You will see this.
+7. From a browser, navigate to your container's FQDN and observe that it is running.

 ![Screenshot of the sample Node.js container app running in a browser.](../../Linked_Image_Files/demo_Azure_containers_image2.png)